+This community action began unpretentiously by one individual and turned into a group act from the community.
 It took a little more than one year from the first seed, planted in November 2016, until UN Food Gardens approved the project.
-The certificate issued by the organization in December 2017 states that the tribute "is the acknowledgment of the remarkable efforts of members of Cristo Rei Community Garden to promote sustainable urban agriculture and contribute to food security and well-being of their community.”
+The certificate issued by the organization in December 2017 states that the tribute "is the acknowledgment of the remarkable efforts of members of Cristo Rei Community Garden to promote sustainable urban agriculture and contribute to food security and the well-being of their community.”

 How does the community garden work?

-According to the residents, the organization is exceptionally democratic and communitarian: anyone who wants to cultivate needs only to take a seedling and plant it, and anyone is free to harvest anything they want.
+According to the residents, the organization is exceptionally democratic and communitarian: anyone who wants to promote community growth is welcome to plant a seedling, and anyone is free to harvest anything they want.
 "It is a direct, horizontal and self-managed action, where everyone has a voice and actively participates in decisions.
 The vegetable garden is not only limited to neighborhood residents; everyone is welcome to harvest, plant and care”, says Jorge Koch, spokesperson for the project.

 The popular and active action was paramount to keep it alive, especially after a move by the Curitiba City Hall.
 The municipal administration received a complaint due to lack of cleanliness and sent a supervisor to the site, who imposed a fine and officially notified the land plot owner to remove the garden - the owner of the property right in front of the garden is the legal responsible for the sidewalk maintenance.